All Episodes

 The same people that said Trump would start World War III and crash the economy have now potentially started World War III and crashed the economy.

-A lot of uh projection there.
+A lot of projection there.

-Uh they love conflict.
+They love conflict.

 It helps prop up their decrepit and decaying evil fiat currency system.

-That's what drives the military industrial complex.
+That's what drives the military-industrial complex.

-Uh they like options, though, and they like they like uh World War III kicking off in Ukraine, like World War III kicking off between Iran and Israel.
+They like World War III kicking off between Iran and Israel.

 They like World War III kicking off between Taiwan, the United States, and China.

-So uh take your pick.
+So take your pick.

-Uh we're we're in for it, man.
+We're in for it, man.

-You can see it today is I mean, it's ugly times ugly in the markets, just blood everywhere.
+I mean, it's ugly times ugly in the markets, just blood everywhere.

-I'm I'm really glad you're you're covering this.
+I'm really glad you're covering this.

 It's really unfortunate.